tjbreshears/VBelo/README.md

 Obviously, no program has the exact same roster two years in a row.
 To help adjust for graduates and/or transfers (and potentially elo inflation), at the beginning of each season, every team will have their elo reverted by 1/3 to 1500 (the average elo).

 ### What about schools that add mn's volleyball?
-For new programs to the D-I/II level, they will be given a starting elo of 1419 (the static elo given to D-III teams).
-They will start as if they were D-III teams and then theri elo will change with every game they play.
+For new programs to the D-I/II level starting in 2022, they will be given a starting elo of 1419 (the static elo given to D-III teams).
+They will start as if they were D-III teams and then their elo will change with every game they play.

 ### What is the K value?
 It is currently 24.
 That was the best value to optimize the mean squared error (~0.16).
 As more data is collected, this will be revisited.